leoz0214/BBC-Weather-Automation/README.md

 - Store weather data for a given location at a given date/time
 - Store daily conditions data for a given location
 - Store weather warnings data
-- Generate a HTML summary an automate emails on the above data
+- Generate a HTML summary and send automated emails on the above data